 To facilitate utility relocation work and minimize public disruption to the area, the project was segregated into three construction phases, denoted as Phase 1, 2 and 3.
 Utility relocation took place prior to project related construction work and followed the same phasing approach.

-*RNC refers to Sewer Renovations Projects that separate sewers for basement backup relief or to minimize street flooding, but don't provide water quality/CSO benefits.
+*RNC refers to Sewer Renovations Projects that separate sewers for basement backup relief or to minimize street flooding, but don't provide water quality/CSO benefits and are not part of the Long Term Control Plan.